Ldelatorre81/Poli_179_final_project/README.md

 ## Data Preprocessing

-> Another important note is that we subsetted the dataset into two smaller ones.
+> Another important note is that we subsetted the dataset into four smaller ones.
 One for the tweets from 2015, and another one for the tweets from 2016.
 These were named df_2015 and df_2016 on the code.
+Then, we subsetted the data to people over the median follower count, and below the median follower count.
 > To clean up the dataset, we decided to remove stop words, make all the words lowercase, remove numbers, remove 'http' from all tweets, and then turn it into  document term matrices.

-## Results/Graphs/Visual Representation for LDA Analysis
+## Results/Graphs/Visual Representation for LDA Analysis for 2015 and 2016

 > Below is our results from the LDA analysis
 <img width="347" alt="image" src="https://github.com/Ldelatorre81/Poli_179_final_project/assets/169123981/6cc304cc-3cc7-43ce-822c-16c625fb86a1">